qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

 Type Description
 ----------------

 To address the scenarios outlined in the motivation, a clearly defined type description mechanism is required.
-The type description provides sufficient information during runtime, enabling a process without compile-time access to type definitions to correctly interpret a given memory location according to the previously established ABI rules.

-The goals are:

-* Enable interpretation of shared memory content without compile-time access to type definitions.
-* Support all ABI-compatible data types previously defined.
-* Include versioning to manage schema evolution and compatibility.
-* Allow easy generation and parsing by tooling in both C++ and Rust.

 Workflows
 ^^^^^^^^^